Now that we’ve arrived in the exciting new year of 2018, many of you may be thinking a trip to New York City is on the cards.

 13. Walk along the High Line

 As a big fan of nature and walking through forests and such like, finding a cool little space like this in New York City is a must.
 Enter the ‘High Line’, which promises great city views, nature and a relaxing walk.
+Find out more about the High Line walk here.

 14. Check out Union Square for the Farmer’s Market and artisan cakes